The Balance Mat Introduction

 The good news is that by regularly challenging the sensorimotor system combined with general muscular strengthening, fall risks can be reduced.
 This form of treatment is part of an approach known as ‘falls prevention’.

-The Balance Clock can play a part in both training children for improved locomotive abilities as they grow and in assisting adults in maintaining and improving their balance and coordination to prevent falls.
+The HealthyStep Balance Mat can play a part in both training children for improved locomotive abilities as they grow and in assisting adults in maintaining and improving their balance and coordination to prevent falls.
 This balance training if performed regularly, can play an important part in falls prevention.

-Using the Balance Clock for balance assessment and training before any falls have occurred can prevent problems from developing.
+Using the Balance Mat for balance assessment and training before any falls have occurred can prevent problems from developing.

-After falls, the Balance Clock can be used as part of rehabilitation to prevent further falls and instability incidents.
+After falls, the Balance Mat can be used as part of rehabilitation to prevent further falls and instability incidents.

 Who are the main users?

-• Any client group that has a ‘falls risk’ as part of the signs and symptoms of their pathology.
+- Any client group that has a ‘falls risk’ as part of the signs and symptoms of their pathology.
 Primarily, this will be the elderly, but balance tends to start to deteriorate from age 40.
-This opens up benefits from using the Balance Clock to the middle-aged population in preparation for ageing.
+This opens up benefits from using the Balance Mat to the middle-aged population in preparation for ageing.

-• Children with balance issues (e.g. Children with Down’s syndrome, dyspraxia, autistic conditions, toe walkers, in-toe and out-toe walkers, club feet, and flexible flat feet).
+- Children with balance issues (e.g. Children with Down’s syndrome, cerebral palsy, dyspraxia, autistic conditions, toe walkers, in-toe and out-toe walkers, club feet, and flexible flat feet).

-Place the Balance Clock mat on a carpeted surface.
+Place the HealthyStep Balance Mat on a carpeted surface.
 Carpeted floors secure the mat to prevent it from slipping.
 Having a softer surface below the mat makes it slightly harder to maintain balance upon.
-This actually improves the effect of the Balance Clock.
+This actually improves the effect of the Balance Mat.
 The thicker the carpet pile, the harder the exercise is to perform, and the better results are likely to be.

 Warning

-We also strongly recommend the mat is placed near a wall that can act as a support if you become unstable.
+We also strongly recommend that the mat is placed near a wall or within a door frame, that can act as a support if you become unstable.
 Having someone nearby while you perform these exercises is advisable and if you use a balance aid such as a stick or walking frame, you should use the aid while performing your exercises until you no longer use the aid for daily activities.

 The approach to improving your balance

-Although performing the Balance Clock exercises barefoot is recommended, it is possible to perform the balance exercises wearing shoes.
-However, benefits are likely to take longer before they become apparent if shoes are used.
+Although performing the Balance Mat exercises barefoot is recommended, it is possible to perform the balance exercises wearing shoes.
+However, benefits are likely to take a little longer before they become apparent if shoes are used.

-If shoes are necessary for other medical reasons, we would advise you to wear them while using the Balance Clock.
+If wearing footwear is necessary for other medical reasons, we would advise you to wear them while using the Balance Mat.

 Work through each exercise.
 As soon as you find an exercise that causes you any difficulty in your balance (even if it is only a slight wobble), work on this exercise until it is very easy to perform.
 Only when you can complete an exercise several times without any instability issues, should move on to the next exercise, and so on.